-Lyme disease is transmitted primarily by 4 Ixodes spp worldwide:
+Lyme disease is transmitted primarily by 4 Ixodes species worldwide:

 In the US, the white-footed mouse is the primary animal reservoir for B. burgdorferi and the preferred host for nymphal and larval forms of the deer tick.
 Deer are hosts for adult ticks but do not carry Borrelia.
 Other mammals (eg, dogs) can be incidental hosts and can develop Lyme disease.
-In Europe, sheep are hosts for the adult tick.
+In Europe, larger mammals such as sheep are hosts for the adult tick.

 B. burgdorferi enters the skin at the site of the tick bite.
 After 3 to 32 days, the organisms migrate locally in the skin around the bite, spread via the lymphatics to cause regional adenopathy or disseminate in blood to organs or other skin sites.
 Initially, an inflammatory reaction (erythema migrans) occurs before significant antibody response to infection (serologic conversion).

 The early and late stages are usually separated by an asymptomatic interval.